Ojda22/milos-ojdanic/portfolio.md

 ### Disclaimer

-This page contains personal archived (pre-print versions) articles published by IEEE, ACM, Elsevier, Springer, Wiley and other publishers.
-Copyright and all rights therein are retained by authors or by other copyright holders.
+This page contains personally archived (pre-print versions) articles published by IEEE, ACM, Elsevier, Springer, Wiley and other publishers.
+Authors or other copyright holders retain copyright and all rights therein.
 Personal use of this material is permitted.
-However, permission to reprint/republish this material for advertising or promotional purposes or for creating new collective works for resale or redistribution to servers or lists, or to reuse any copyrighted component of this work in other works, must be obtained from the copyright holder.
+However, permission to reprint/republish this material for advertising or promotional purposes, creating new collective works for resale or redistribution to servers or lists, or reuse any copyrighted component of this work in other works, must be obtained from the copyright holder.